-If you’ll stopping by South Caicos on a day trip, we highly recommend renting a car so that you’ll be able to get to all of the main sights with ease.
-However, for those who are on vacation for multiple days, bicycles may suffice for everything other than the beautiful coasts of the remote northern peninsula.
+If you’re stopping by South Caicos on a day trip, we highly recommend renting a car so that you’ll be able to get to all of the main sights with ease.
+For some visitors (apart from those on a day trip), bicycles may suffice for everything other than visiting the beautiful coasts of the remote northern peninsula.

-If you're getting here by air, be advised that the airport is located about 1.6 miles north of Cockburn Harbour, and not within walking distance of any of the hotels or resorts.
-Taxis are not normally waiting at the airport.
+If you’re arriving on South Caicos by air, be advised that the airport is located about 1.6 miles (2.5 km) north of Cockburn Harbour, and not within walking distance of any of the hotels or resorts.
+There is no taxi queue at the airport.

-Due to the low numbers of visitors to South Caicos, the selection of rental cars is quite limited.
-We advise arranging your vehicle well in advance of your arrival.
+Two small car rental companies operate on South Caicos.
+Due to the low number of visitors to South Caicos, the selection of rental cars is quite limited.
+We advise arranging your vehicle well in advance of your arrival to ensure availability.

 Although South Caicos isn't extensive, navigation can be a little confusing in places.
 We recommend printing our South Caicos map before your journey as road maps are not locally available.